-Prepared by Ross N. Hoffman, Phil Partain, and Tanya Peevey
+Prepared by Ross N. Hoffman, Phil Partain, Tanya Peevey, and Steve Finley

 2018 November 3